Olacodes-hub/Github-actions-terraform-ecs-project/README.md

 # Github-actions-terraform-ecs-project
-# Dynamic Website Deployment on AWS using Terraform and Docker

 ## Overview

-This project demonstrates the deployment of a dynamic web application on Amazon Web Services (AWS) using Terraform and Docker.
+This CiCd pipeline project demonstrates the deployment of a dynamic web application on Amazon Web Services (AWS) using Terraform and Docker.
 The infrastructure is set up using Terraform to create a scalable, fault-tolerant, and highly available environment.
 The application is then deployed on an Amazon ECS (Elastic Container Service) cluster using Docker containers.

 ## Infrastructure Components